 a place where festive meets intimate, and where organic, local ingredients and selectively imported Japanese ingredients are show- cased throughout the delectable meal.

-We took the framework of our sister restaurant Robataya Roppongi, located in the international gourmet center in Tokyo, and built upon it by supporting local vendors and incorporating other New York elements.
 The respect we show towards the cuisine and our ingredients begins with our obsession with using only top quality salt, miso, and rice-the three origins of Japanese cook-ing.

 Fresh seafood, juicy meats and seasonal vegetables are grilled over an open hearth, thereby perfuming and enhancing the natural flavors of the ingredients.
 This cooking method is keeping with the traditional robatayaki style, which originated in rustic farmhouses throughout Sendai, the largest city in the Touhoku (Northeast) region of Japan.